Limit theorems for Bajraktarevi\'c and Cauchy quotient means of independent identically distributed random variables: Acknowledgements

 \section{Acknowledgements}

 The paper of Himmel and Matkowski \cite{HimMat3} was not publicly available when writing our paper, and we would like to thank Mih\'aly Bessenyei for asking Janusz Matkowski about the paper \cite{HimMat3}.
-Janusz Matkowski was so kind to send Mih\'aly Bessenyei the paper in question, which finally reached us as well.
+Janusz Matkowski was so kind as to send Mih\'aly Bessenyei the paper in question, which finally reached us as well.
+We would like to thank the referee and the language editor for their comments that helped us to improve the paper.